-Master’s vs PhD in the USA for International Students: How to Choose
+Master's vs PhD in USA for International Students

 If you’re an international student aiming to study in the United States, the “Master’s vs PhD” decision is less about prestige and more about funding reality, admissions pathways, time-to-career, and what you want to do day-to-day.